programORdie2/time-traveler/README.md

 # Time Traveler

-**Time Traveler** is a web application that allows users to create digital time capsules, enabling them to upload various types of files—images, documents, videos—and unlock them at a specified future date.
+**Time Traveler** is a web application that allows users to create digital time capsules, enabling them to upload various types of files—images, audio, videos—and unlock them at a specified future date.
 This project integrates Pinata’s Files API to facilitate secure file uploads and storage on the IPFS network.

 ## Table of Contents
 - [Time Traveler](#time-traveler)